gatran/DSC180B-Face-Mask-Detection/README.md

 * This repo is about training an Convolutional Neunral Network(CNN) image classification model on MaskedFace-Net.
 MaskedFace-Net is a dataset that contains more than 60,000 images of person either wearing a mask not.
 For images that contain a person wearing a mask, the dataset is further splited into either a person is wearing a mask properly or not.
 In this repo, we've trained a model on this dataset and also implemented a Grad-CAM algorithm on the model.

 ##### config
-* This folder contains the parameters for running the target.
+* This folder contains the parameters for running each target.
 (Make sure the paths to the model and image are correct!)

 ##### model
 * This folder contains a trained model parameters(model.pt)